-Delhi: Fire breaks out at factory in Naraina, 20 fire tenders on spot
+Delhi: Fire breaks out at paper card factory in Naraina, 29 fire tenders on spot

-New Delhi, Feb 14: A massive fire broke out in a paper card factory in Naraina area of Delhi on Thursday.
+New Delhi, Feb 14: A massive fire broke out in a paper card factory in Naraina area of Delhi on Thursday morning at around 7.15 am.
 Atleast 20 fire tenders were present at the spot as the efforts to douse flames continued.
 The cause of the fire could yet not be ascertained.

+According to the factory manager Amarjeet Singh, a PBX board caught the fire first and that turned massive.
+There have been two massive fire incidents in the national capital in the last two days.

 Earlier on Tuesday, an early morning blaze in a five-storey, 46-room Karol Bagh hotel left 17 people dead, in what is among the biggest fire tragedies in New Delhi since the 1997 Uphaar cinema fire that claimed 59 lives.